zyd5csi8/Tableau-10-Desktop-QA/README.md

 - Null Value: if we use simple join, the Null value will be excluded (deleted).
 If we use **"Join null values to null values"**, Null value will be used in the join process.

-- Colation problems (like having fields on UTF-8 and CP850 on different connections).
+- Collation problems (like having fields on UTF-8 and CP850 on different connections).

 - Problems with different date formats (be careful to use the same Level of Detail for all data sources).